Skip to main content

 Writ of Eviction

 After successfully serving it to the tenant, the tenant will then have 72 hours to move out or else be forcefully evicted from the property.
+After the scheduled eviction, you must allow the tenant a 24-hour period of reasonable access so that the tenant's property left behind can be collected.

 Conclusion